fguillen/CocoAndFrogy/README.md

 Coco and Frogy want to cross the river but a lot of bugs are on their way.
 Help them to kick the bugs out.

-Play it free in your browser here: https://arturitoproductions.itch.io/coco-and-frogy​
+- Play it free in your browser here: https://arturitoproductions.itch.io/coco-and-frogy​
+- Play it free in Android: https://play.google.com/store/apps/details?id=org.arturitoproductions.cocoandfrogy
+- Play it free in iPhone: https://apps.apple.com/us/app/coco-frogy/id6451356313

 ## Controls